-1.3 Geospatial Information Is Everywhere
+2.1 Geospatial Is Everywhere

-The value of geospatial information is obvious to many people when it is in the form of a map or satellite image.
-The presence and value of geospatial data is not as obvious when it is embedded within text, statistics, charts, records or other information in a database.
+The value of geospatial data is obvious to many people when it is in the form of a map or satellite image.
+The presence and value of geospatial data is not as obvious when it is embedded within text, statistics, charts, records, or other data in a database.
+Examples of geospatial data are street addresses, highway names, latitude-longitude coordinates, and mile markers.
+Geospatial data, when combined with other data, such as the name of an individual, a particular vehicle, the name of a hurricane, or the victims of an automobile accident, becomes geospatial information8.

-In many cases locations within databases exist as postal addresses.
-However, geospatial data is any type of data that can be associated with a location in space and time.
-So in addition to a postal address it can be a place name; the position of a vehicle with a GPS receiver; the place a statistic represents or the place where it was gathered; where a cell phone call was made, where it was received or where the speakers are talking about; the room where a patient is in a hospital; or one of an innumerable other ways of relating something to a location.
+Geospatial information is ubiquitous in our everyday lives.
+Humans very often refer to information in its geospatial context.
+We speak of where we live, where we are as we are driving, where a hurricane is and where it is going, where an automobile accident occurred, what district we serve, what region is affected by a policy or event, the place a statistic represents or the place where it was gathered; where a cell phone call was made, where it was received or where the speakers are talking about; the room where a patient is in a hospital; or one of an innumerable other ways of relating phenomena to a location.

-Geospatial services and technologies are software and hardware functions and capabilities which provide for the collection, access, analysis, dissemination, integration, sharing and use of geospatial information.
-In its fullest sense, geospatial information is ubiquitous and cuts across all lines of business in a multitude of applications.
+Geospatial services are typically implemented within software and hardware systems and provide many capabilities of value within the human endeavor.
+In its fullest sense, geospatial services can also be ubiquitous and cut across all lines of business in a multitude of applications.
 Geospatial information systems have tremendous potential to integrate information from seemingly disconnected activities and a variety of sources.